Included Jobs

 )

-Remove aborted jobs after 1 day, completed jobs after 30 minutes and disable the removal of failed jobs:
+Remove aborted jobs after 1 day, completed jobs after 30 minutes, and never remove failed jobs:

 RocketJob::Jobs::HousekeepingJob.create!(